 A Pathway to Officership and Service

-Four-Year ProgramThe first two years of the four-year program, the General Military Course, consist one hour of classroom work, two hours of leadership laboratory and three hours physical conditioning each week.
-After completing the first two years requirements, cadets who wish to compete for entry into the last two years of the program, the Professional Officer Course, must do so under the requirements of the Professional Officer Course selection system.
-This system uses qualitative factors such as grade-point average, unit commander evaluation, aptitude and physical fitness test scores to determine a student's officer potential.
-After selection, students must successfully complete a four-week, summer field training unit at Maxwell AFB before entering the course.
+The first two years of the four-year program, the General Military Course, consist of one hour of classroom work, two hours of leadership laboratory, and three hours of physical conditioning each week.
+After completing the first two years' requirements, cadets who wish to compete for entry into the last two years of the program, the Professional Officer Course, must do so under the requirements of the Professional Officer Course selection system.
+This system uses qualitative factors such as grade point average, unit commander evaluation, aptitude, and physical fitness test scores to determine a student's officer potential.
+After selection, students must successfully complete a two-week summer field training program at Maxwell AFB before entering the Professional Officer Course.

-In the Professional Officer Course, cadets attend class three hours a week, participate in a two-hour, weekly leadership laboratory and perform three hours of physical conditioning weekly.
-Cadets apply what they have learned in the general military course and at field training.
+The Professional Officer Course consists of three hours of classroom work, two hours of leadership laboratory, and three hours of physical conditioning each week.
+Cadets apply what they have learned in the General Military Course and at field training.
 Cadets conduct the leadership laboratories and manage the unit's cadet corps.
-Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group and wing.
+Each unit has a cadet corps based on the Air Force organizational pattern of flight, squadron, group, and wing.
 Classes are small, with emphasis on group discussions and cadet presentations.
-Classroom topics include leadership, communication skills and national defense policy.
-Once enrolled in the Professional Officer Course, all cadets are enlisted in the Air Force Reserve, assigned to the Obligated Reserve Section.
+Classroom topics include leadership, communication skills, and national defense policy.
+Once enrolled in the Professional Officer Course, cadets are enlisted in the Air Force Reserve, assigned to the Obligated Reserve Section.

-Varying-Year ProgramWhile the typical track to commission is four years, some variations can be worked on a case-by-case basis.
+While the typical track to commission is four years, some variations can be worked on a case-by-case basis.
 Two of the most common tracks are the two and a half-year program and the three-year program.
-Both of those routes require dual enrollment for the General Military Course academic classes, so there will be an increased academic course load during that first year in the program.
+Both of those routes require dual enrollment for the General Military Course academic classes, so there is an increased academic course load during the first year in the program.
 Please contact us for further details to see if we can work out a track that will meet your situation.

-Medical ProfessionsNursing majors may apply for an AFROTC scholarship and graduates agree to accept a commission in the Air Force Nurse Corps and serve four years on active duty after successfully completing their licensing examination.
+Nursing majors may apply for an AFROTC scholarship and graduates agree to accept a commission in the Air Force Nurse Corps and serve four years on active duty after successfully completing their licensing examination.
 Cadet premedical scholarship recipients who are accepted to medical school within one year of graduating may be sponsored in their pursuit of medical degrees.

-Legal ProfessionsBoth first-year and second-year law students can apply for AFROTC scholarships.
+Both first-year and second-year law students can apply for AFROTC scholarships.
 Students complete either a one-year or two-year AFROTC program while attending law school.

 Additionally, second-year law students can pursue an Air Force commission through AFROTC's graduate law program.
-This program guarantees judge advocate duty after a student completes all AFROTC, law school and bar requirements.
+This program guarantees judge advocate duty after a student completes all AFROTC, law school, and bar requirements.
 After graduating from an American Bar Association-accredited law school, the student must be admitted to practice law before the highest state court of any state or federal court.
 The new lawyer is then commissioned into the Air Force in the grade determined by the laws and directives in effect at the time of call to active duty.

-Airman Commissioning OpportunitiesAFROTC has four programs in which Air Force enlisted members may pursue a commission.
+AFROTC has four programs in which Air Force and Space Force enlisted members may pursue a commission.

 Scholarships for Outstanding Airmen to ROTC, or SOAR, allows commanders to recognize outstanding Airmen by nominating them for an AFROTC scholarship in any major.
 The Airman Scholarship and Commissioning Program, or ASCP, lets Airmen compete for AFROTC scholarships while coordinating their application package with the AFROTC unit they are interested in attending.
 Although any major may be selected, technical areas and nursing are usually considered more favorably.
 Both SOAR and ASCP are available in two- to four-year lengths.
-To be eligible for a scholarship, Airmen must be working on their first bachelor's degree and cannot exceed age limits as prescribed by public law.
+To be eligible for a scholarship, Airmen and Guardians must be working on their first bachelor's degree and cannot exceed age limits as prescribed by public law.

 Text: Air Force ROTC